Why we were formed

 Alex Magaga is Chairman of LVC and having worked with him and been inspired by his enthusiasm and energy to educate and feed orphans and disadvantaged children, we decided to help.

-At present Alex rents a number of rooms which form a school and day care centre.
+Currently, Alex rents a number of rooms which form a school and day care centre.
 The children are aged between 3 and 6.
 They are taught in English as well as Swahili as Alex doesn't want them to be any more disadvantaged when they go to Junior School.
 At the beginning of 2017 LVC will be moving into a purpose built centre which has been built with funds provided by another U.K. charity.

 All donations to Smiles To Tanzania are 100% allocated to charity initiatives with no administrative costs.
 All those involved in the charity do so on a voluntary basis.